Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: Navigating the Proof-Theoretic Jungle

 Unfortunately, the translation in Definition~\ref{def:BI-TranslationThm-LTOB} only works when all of the sequents in a {\GBI}-proof satisfy the tree property.
 As shown in~\cite{Gal19a}, all {\LBI}-translated {\GBI}-proofs satisfy the tree property, but at the cost of the flexibility of the labeled proof system in full generality.
 Indeed, translating contraction and weakening steps requires contrived labeled versions of the contraction and weakening rules that preserve the tree structure.
 For instance, the tree-preserving contraction rule looks like this (the subtree root at $\BT{\ST}{\LLD s}$ is duplicated into two new subtrees $\BT{\ST}{\LLD s 0}$ and $\BT{\ST}{\LLD s 1}$ and linked as children of the old subtree):

 \Fig~\ref{fig:gbi-example-one} and Example~\ref{fig:lbi-proof-example} respectively are {\GBI}- and {\LBI}-proofs of the same formula.
 Comparing both proofs, we notice that they share the same logical proof plan, more precisely, they decompose the same logical connectives in the same order.
 However, the {\GBI}-proof does not use any of the tree-preserving rules of~{\GBI} and thus does not correspond to an {\LBI}-translated {\GBI}-proof.
 Translating the {\LBI}-proof would require the tree-preserving contraction rule discussed previously to perform the contraction step above the $\PRNL{\BIaand}$ rule.
 Such tree-preserving rules are very restrictive, do not mimic the semantics and would not be naturally devised in a conventional labeled system.
 Although conventional {\GBI} structural rules such as weakening, contraction and idempotency can easily break the tree property, they also allow more flexibility in the labeled proofs.
 For example, let~$s$ be the sequent that is the premiss of the $\PRN{I_{\addL}}$ rule in the {\GBI}-proof depicted in \Fig~\ref{fig:gbi-example-one}.
-Trying to compute $\ltob(s,\labl_2)$ would fail for the following reasons: \begin{enumerate} \item We have several distinct label-constraints with the same root (\ie, with the same label on the right-hand side).
-For instance, we have $\LEQL{\labl_1}{\labl_2}$ and $\LEQL{\MULL{\labl_0}{\labl_1}}{\labl_2}$.
-Should we ``jump'' from $\labl_2$ to $\labl_1$ or should we recursively translate $\ltob(\labl_0)$ and $\ltob(\labl_1)$ ?
-We could define a strategy for deterministically choosing between distinct label-constraints with the same root.
-A reasonable one would be to choose the label-constraint that has been introduced the more recently (as being closer to the translated sequent might be more pertinent), but it emphasizes the fact that a suitable translation should take the global structure of the labeled proof into account and not just labeled sequents locally. \item Anyway, whatever strategy we might come up with in the previously discussed point, the label-constraint $\LEQL{\ADDL{\labl_1}{\labl_1}}{\labl_1}$ clearly does not describe a tree structure, but a cycle forcing $\ltob(s,\labl_1)$ into an infinite loop.
-We could place a bound on the number of loops allowed, but then which one ?
-It is clear that the idempotency rule $\PRN{I_{\addL}}$ in {\GBI} is related with contraction in {\LBI}, but it is not currently clear to us how to predict the correct number of copies a bunch might need in a {\LBI}-proof using a general {\GBI}-proof that, on one hand, does not correspond to an {\LBI}-translated proof and, on the other hand, does not itself need any copy. \end{enumerate}
+Trying to compute $\ltob(s,\labl_2)$ would fail for the following reasons: \begin{enumerate}[wide, labelwidth=!, labelindent=0pt]